|

 For his major contributions to the analysis of algorithms and the design of programming languages, and in particular for his contributions to the "art of computer programming" through his well-known books in a continuous series by this title.

 Unfortunately his very interesting Turing lecture (Donald E. Knuth: Computer Programming as an Art.
 CACM 17(12): 667-673, 1974) is not available online.
 Those who are interested can get it along with his another ground-breaking paper Structured Programming with goto Statements [1974] in the book Literate Programming.
-BTW Structured Programming with goto Statements is available online[PDF].
+BTW the article Structured Programming with goto Statements is available online[PDF].
+Here are some quote from Wikiqpote

-From 1968 he was a professor of computer science at the Stanford University.
 He was appointed Fletcher Jones Professor of Computer Science in 1977 and in 1990 he was named Professor of The Art of Computer Programming.
-In 1993 he became Professor Emeritus at Stanford University, resigned from the faculty to devote himself to the finishing of his series of books.
-He continued to live on the University Campus.

 During Stanford period he made a substantial contributions to the theory of algorithms and his research papers have been instrumental in establishing several important branches of computer science including but not limited to the analysis of algorithms, LR(k) and LL(k) parsing, attribute grammars, empirical study of programming languages, and literate programming.
 His best-known research in mathematics is represented by the Knuth-Bendix algorithm for word problems (axiomatic reasoning), the Schensted-Knuth correspondence between matrices and tableaux, and an analysis of the big bang that occurs in the evolution of random graphs.
 In general, his works has been always directed towards the search for a proper balance between theory and practice.